ravachol/kew/README.md

 ## Features

- * Generate custom playlists based on terms from the artist, album or song name: 'kew nirvana'.
+ * Generate custom playlists based on words from the artist, album or song name: 'kew nirvana'.
  * Private and offline*.
  * Music without distractions or algorithmic manipulation.
  * Gapless playback.